 Kristine has served as Adjunct Professor of Law in Alternative Dispute Resolution at the UND School of Law since 1999.
 She developed online courses in Leadership and Conflict Resolution through the UND Medical School and Mayo Clinic (CLS 508) and has taught that class several years; a course in Conflict Resolution: Basics of Conflict Management through UND’s Continuing Education program; and developed and managed an academic Certificate in Conflict Transformation at UND.

-She has been published in the North Dakota Law Review, with the Institute for the Study of Conflict Transformation, at Mediate.Com, and has authored a chapter “Transformative Mediation: A Sourcebook” published in 2010 by the Institute and the Association for Conflict Resolution (ACR).
+Kristine has been published in the North Dakota Law Review, in collaboration with the Institute for the Study of Conflict Transformation, at Mediate.Com, and has authored a chapter “Transformative Mediation: A Sourcebook” published in 2010 by the Institute and the Association for Conflict Resolution (ACR).
 She has presented several times at the International Conferences of the Association for Conflict Resolution (ACR); the Workplace Mediation Symposium in Houston; keynote speaker at the 2004 Conference of the Family Mediators Canada in Toronto; the First National Conference on Transformative Mediation in Philadelphia; the International Conference on Transformative Mediation: Purpose Drives Practice in St. Paul, 2006; and the 3rd in Santa Barbara in 2008.
 She was the keynote speaker at the 2009 Conference of Conflict Resolution Minnesota.
-She was a tri-chair of ACR’s International Conference in San Diego in 2011, and presented again this year in Minneapolis.
+She was a tri-chair of ACR’s International Conference in San Diego in 2011.
 She has presented many times at human resources conferences, and other statewide and regional conferences in North Dakota, Minnesota, South Dakota, and Canada.